fabiomaulo/unhaddins/uNhAddIns/uNhAddIns.CastleAdapters/Readme.txt

 component attributes

 	- persistence-conversational : optional if one of the others attributes is present or if <persistence-conversation> section is present.
-			"each" : (default) each method is involved in a persistence-conversation if not explicit excluded.
+			"implicit"	: (default) each method is involved in a persistence-conversation if not explicitly excluded.
-			"byOne": methods involved must be explicid declared in the <persistence-conversation> section.
+			"explicit"	: methods involved must be explicitly declared in the <persistence-conversation> section.

 	- persistence-conversational-id : a fixed Id if all components instances must share the same conversation